 Our enthusiasm for internationalism goes back to the 1770s, when a Chinese boy, Huang Ya Dong, is thought to have attended the school.
 Two hundred years later, we opened the first international school boarding house in England.

 Boarding continues to be at the heart of Sevenoaks School’s diverse student community.
 In June 2016 it was decided that we would proceed with the construction of the next generation of boarding facilities at Sevenoaks School with a new boarding house for boys.
-Aisher House will open in August 2019.
+Aisher House opened in August 2019.